How much do you know about Gen Z?

 Fact: 96% couldn’t care less – they’d rather be developing their skills.

-When it comes to this group, there’s a clear case of mistaken identity.
+When it comes to this group, we’re arguing that there’s a clear case of mistaken identity.
 Are your latest grads paying the price?

 Counting the cost

-Left unchecked, these preconceived notions will have two profound business impacts:
+Left unchecked, judgements of recent grads will have two profound business impacts:

-A misunderstanding of graduate priorities will lead to poor investments.
-Hard-earned cash spent on perks you think will resonate, like your Instagram-inspired office, will be wasted if your new charges actually prioritise job security, or tailored development.
+As you try to attract the best talent, a misunderstanding of graduate priorities can lead to questionable investments.
+Cash spent on perks you thought would resonate, like free beer or an instagrammable office, may well be wasted if your new charges actually prioritise job security, or tailored development plans (spoiler: they do!).

 Getting to know your new starters – beyond the stereotypes – is crucial to prevent high turnover and wasted resources.